- Instructions for Form 2555 - Introductory Material

 You meet either the bona fide residence test or the physical presence test (discussed later).

 Income from working abroad as an employee of the U.S. Government does not qualify for either of the exclusions or the housing deduction.
 Don't file Form 2555.

 Tax home test.

 To meet this test, your tax home must be in a foreign country, or countries (see Foreign country, earlier), throughout your period of bona fide residence or physical presence, whichever applies.
-For this purpose, your period of physical presence is the 330 full days during which you were present in a foreign country, not the 12 consecutive months during which those days occurred.
+For this purpose, your period of physical presence is the 330 full days during which you were present in a foreign country, or countries, not the 12 consecutive months during which those days occurred.